If you wish to open your business on a restricted trading day, you'll need to apply for an exemption from NSW Fair Trading, unless you're:

 - Christmas Day.

-When applying to the NSW IR, you'll need to be able to provide 'exceptional circumstances', not just 'special circumstances', as to why you wish to operate your business on the restricted trading day.
+When applying to Fair Trading, you'll need to be able to provide 'exceptional circumstances', not just 'special circumstances', as to why you wish to operate your business on the restricted trading day.

 - business name, address and ABN